 - Go easy on the sugary sweets for it may keep you awake all night.

 - If you have eaten more than you should have, do not go to bed immediately.
 Take a walk around the block or at a park near you.
 The short exercise will help digest the food and let you sleep soundly.
-A good sleep is essential for another day of fasting.
+Good sleep is essential for another day of fasting.

 Fasting is a spiritual and emotional journey for those who practice it.
 It has its medical benefits as much as the religious fulfilment it brings to the person.